GlacioHack/geoutils/doc/source/distance_ops.md

 # Distance operations

 Computing distance between sets of geospatial data or manipulating their shape based on distance is often important for later analysis.
-To facilitate this type of operations, GeoUtils, implements distance-specific functionalities for both vectors and rasters.
+To facilitate this type of operations, GeoUtils implements distance-specific functionalities for both vectors and rasters.

 ```{code-cell} ipython3